-University of San Diego and/or local first responders on the scene of a critical incident or dangerous situation will assist those preparing the emergency notification with determining what segment or segments of USD community should receive the notification.
+University of San Diego and/or local first-responders on the scene of a critical incident or dangerous situation will assist those preparing the emergency notification with determining what segment or segments of USD community should receive the notification.
 Generally, campus community members in the immediate area of the dangerous situation (i.e. the building, adjacent buildings, or surrounding area) will receive the emergency notification first.
-University of San Diego may issue subsequent notifications to a wider group of community members.
-In addition to the emergency notification that may be issued via University of San Diego mass notification system, University of San Diego will also post applicable messages about the dangerous condition on University of San Diego homepage to ensure the rest of the campus is aware of the situation and the steps they should take to maintain personal and campus safety.
-If the emergency affects a significant portion of the entire campus, University of San Diego officials will distribute the notification to the entire campus community.
+The University of San Diego may issue subsequent notifications to a wider group of community members.
+In addition to the emergency notification that may be issued via USD's mass notification system, the University of San Diego will also post applicable messages about the dangerous condition on the USD homepage to ensure the rest of the campus is aware of the situation and the steps they should take to maintain personal and campus safety.
+If the emergency affects a significant portion of the entire campus, USD officials will distribute the notification to the entire campus community.